 Real-world net cost example — BITE Golden Batch + reserved category

-For a Platinum-tier reserved-category candidate at BITE Golden Batch:
+For a reserved-category candidate at BITE Golden Batch:

 - Sticker price: ₹1,65,000 (2-year tuition)

-Hidden costs (hostel, books, laptop, etc.) still apply, but the tuition piece becomes near-zero.
+Hidden costs (hostel, books, laptop, etc.) still apply, but the tuition piece drops substantially.

 Cost vs value — how to actually think about this